Early Childhood and Music Production BA (Hons) (with Foundation Year)UCAS Code: W335|Duration: 4 years|Full Time|Both Campuses|UCAS Campus Code: L46

 The degree is taught by academics from a wide variety of backgrounds, including Sociology, Education, Philosophy and Psychology.
 The teaching team are all actively involved in research and have published in their specialist fields.
 They are all members of the thriving Liverpool Hope Childhood Research Forum and contribute to a range of research conferences both nationally and internationally.
-This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.For more details and information about this course visit:
+This experience provides an informed and supportive learning environment for the student characterised by depth and challenge.

-The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most mysterious art forms.
+The study of Music Production gives you the opportunity to investigate the creative, technical and theoretical exploration of one of the most universal art forms.
 All while being exposed to aspects of the music business and industry, as well as its many historical and theoretical concepts.

-Drawing on the diverse musical heritage of Liverpool, students of Music at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
+Drawing on the diverse musical heritage of Liverpool, students of Music Production at Liverpool Hope explore the production of musical performance and composition of music across a broad range of topics and genres, such as popular, classical, jazz and electronic.
 Your studies will focus on music production and will be underpinned by technical, theoretical and historical areas of enquiry, led by staff with a broad range of teaching, professional and research specialisms.

 Music Production is part of our School of Creative & Performing Arts, based in the purpose-built Capstone Building at our Creative Campus.
-The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D and a chamber organ.
-We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.For more details and information about this course visit:
+The Capstone is home to a collection of musical instruments that cater for all genres, including a Steinway Model D two harpsichords, a vibraphone and timpani.
+We also have a suite of sound-proofed practice rooms equipped with Steinway pianos, and four electronic studios.